-Applications will be accepted online beginning early January 2021.
-The final deadline is March 1, 2021.
+Applications will be accepted online beginning January 3, 2023.
+The deadline to apply is March 1, 2023.
+All application decisions for this program will be released at the same time in mid-April.
 There is no application fee to apply.

 Application materials include: